dipan313/Vrinda/README.md

 ## Introduction
 <div>
-<p>Empowering farmers, gardeners and plant enthusiasts to detect and prevent plant diseases
+<p>Empowering farmers, gardeners and plant enthusiasts to detect and prevent plant diseases.
 instantly diagnose, connect with the community, and get weather-based alerts</p></div>